Most underrated cars 2022

 They may not be class leaders but we think these underrated cars deserve a higher profile

 For all these reasons and more, cars can become underrated by the car buying public and we want to set that right.
-We’ve overlooked a few minor imperfections, ignored the advertising bluster and forgotten the fashions of the moment to nail down some cars we think are the most underrated new cars on sale today…
+We’ve overlooked a few minor imperfections, ignored the advertising bluster and forgotten the fashions of the moment to highlight cars that we think are the most underrated new models on sale today…

 10. Jaguar XF

 The original XF was a real statement from Jaguar, it told the world that the British brand wasn’t to be trifled with in the executive saloon class.
 The current XF continues to take the fight to the BMW 5 Series, Audi A6 and Mercedes E-Class - especially because it’s as good as any of its German rivals from behind the wheel.
 The new mild-hybrid powertrains are also impressive, finding a decent mix between efficiency and performance.